 By the time he ran for president in 1972, this time as a Democrat rather than an independent, Wallace had become a national symbol of rage and hate.
 Then, he almost died.

-“The shooting changed his entire life,” said Peggy in a 2020 episode of “The Reckon Interview” podcast.
+“The shooting changed his entire life,” said Peggy in a 2020 episode of the podcast Reckon.
 While Wallace was recuperating at Holy Cross Hospital in Silver Spring, Maryland, fellow presidential candidate Shirley Chisholm—the first African American woman to run for president—went out of her way to visit him despite pushback from her staff.
 “I wouldn’t want what happened to you to happen to anyone,” Chisholm reportedly told Wallace.
 In reply, she later recalled, he “cried and cried.”

 According to Peggy, “It was after her visit that [Wallace] started to change.”
 Before becoming paralyzed, her father was constantly on the move.
 Losing the ability to use his legs forced him to “sit still and reflect on his politics and his own mortality,” she says.
 “He had a real awakening, a change of heart.”